mieubrisse/personal-writing/building-your-exobrain/post.md

 A note about context
 ====================
-The heart of the exobrain is its context about you.
-Specifically, your long-term vision for yourself and the ways you like to be interacted with.

-ChatGPT has limited space for you to provide context, so we need to be efficient.

-We're seeking to load context that's **high signal-to-noise**, since your exobrain is only as good as its input.
-Garbage in, garbage out.
+Your exobrain is only as good as its context, and context is only as good as its signal:noise ratio.

 Where does signal come from?
 You.